EyyupAlkis/About/about.md

   <ul style="list-style-type: circle;">
     <li>
-      <a href="https://www.binance.com/en/earn">Main Binance App</a>, spent 1.5 years with Earn Team at Binance.
+      <a href="https://www.binance.com/en/earn">Binance</a>, spent 1.5 years with Earn Team at Binance.
 Developed new features and fixed bugs.
     </li>
     <li>
       <a href="https://consumer.huawei.com/en/mobileservices/assistant/">Today Assistant</a>, a mobile assistant that works on Huawei devices.
 Being part of the team developing it.
 Using java and much more custom views.